-Make sure the design of new sites and facilities are in keeping with council expectations
+Make sure the design of new sites and features are in keeping with council expectations

-Given the existing shortfalls, competing pressures on future land supply and the scarcity of creating new provision, it is essential that the design and location of open space and play facilities are considered as a priority from the outset in the planning of future developments.
+Given the existing shortfalls, competing pressures on future land supply and the scarcity of creating new provision, it is essential that the design and location of open space and play features are considered as a priority from the outset in the planning of future developments.
 Appendix 2 sets out some design considerations.

-Any new sites/facilities should be integrated into the development and designed with the objective of contributing optimally to the quality of life of residents.
+Any new sites/features should be integrated into the development and designed with the objective of contributing optimally to the quality of life of residents.
 Developments in which open space is 'fitted in' around built elements as a secondary consideration, rarely achieve this objective.
+Provision should look to be meaningful and at the heart of any development.

-Consideration should also be given to the connections between them, ensuring that a network of diverse and stimulating accessible open space binds the development together.
+Consideration should also be given to the connections between them and their role in climate change resilience, biodiversity and ensuring that a network of safe, diverse, and stimulating accessible open space binds the development together.